krirohini/CarRental/README.md

-# CarRental
-Convert JSON schema to Java Object
+# Convert JSON schema to Java Object

 The below represents the JSON schema for a car rental company, and schema definition is: